 We’ll Need to Slow Down

-When was the last time in our schools that we spent fifty-five minutes exploring a problem?
+When was the last time in our schools that we spent 55 minutes exploring a problem?
 Examining root causes?
 Identifying all the factors involved in the creation of a problem?
-The pace at which we work isn't healthy or sustainable, nor is it helping us figure out how to transform our education system.
+The pace at which we work isn’t healthy or sustainable, nor is it helping us figure out how to transform our education system.

 We’ll Need to Listen

-And we'll need to start by learning how to listen, because most of us don't really listen very much.
+We’ll need to start by learning how to listen because most of us don’t really listen very much.
 We register the sounds someone else is making so that we can figure out where to insert a comment, add a story, disagree and make an argument, or provide some information and fix a situation.
 Or we register sound and tumble into a whole range of feelings about the speaker: We judge, distance, and dislike.
-Most of the time, there's not much listening going on.
+Most of the time, there’s not much listening going on.

-Here's where we have to start listening if we want to fix our schools: to kids and to their parents and community.
-If our schools exist to serve children, that's where we start, by listening to kids, including the tiny ones; they have feelings and thoughts, too.
+Here’s where we have to start listening if we want to fix our schools: to kids and to their parents and community.
+If our schools exist to serve children, that’s where we start, by listening to kids, including the tiny ones—they have feelings and thoughts, too.

 We’ll Need to Be Sad and Angry

 When those kids start talking, when their parents start telling their truths, our hearts may break.
 Much violence has been done in the name of schooling.
-Some of us experienced that when we were kids: our needs weren't met, our spirits were squashed and contained, or our languages were ripped from our mouths.
+Some of us experienced that when we were kids: Our needs weren’t met, our spirits were squashed and contained, or our languages were ripped from our mouths.

 We’ll Need Community

-We need healthy conflict so that we can have the hard conversations that need to be had; and we need to address unhealthy conflict in our communities.
-This means taking personal responsibility for the harm that we've done, challenging cynicism and meanness, putting an end to gossip, and so much more.
-But this is what needs to be done if we're to find answers to our education woes.
+We need healthy conflict so that we can have the hard conversations that need to be had, and we need to address unhealthy conflict in our communities.
+This means taking personal responsibility for the harm we’ve done, challenging cynicism and meanness, putting an end to gossip, and so much more.
+But this is what needs to be done if we’re to find answers to our education woes.